Aim and Scope

 All the published articles can instantly be searched, read and printed as PDF files on the website, without the author’s or publisher’s approval, based on the assumption that a stronger development and dissemination of knowledge can be sustained by a free and permanent access to scientific articles.
 Also, the authors do not pay an open access fee.

-Moreover, while most open-access publishers charge fees for publishing articles, there is NO publishing article processing charge (APR) for the authors or their funding agencies to pay for the publishing service of all the papers previously accepted for publication in RRIA, while there is a permanent link for the readers to access the full text of the articles.
+Moreover, while most open-access publishers charge fees for publishing articles, there is NO publishing article processing charge (APC) for the authors or their funding agencies to pay for the publishing service of all the papers previously accepted for publication in RRIA, while there is a permanent link for the readers to access the full text of the articles.

 The Romanian Journal of Information Technology and Automatic Control aims to ensure high ethical norms in terms of excellence for all parties – authors, editors, peer reviewers and publishers.
 In consequence, this journal subscribes to the principles of the Committee on Publication Ethics (COPE).